 - Program Length: 52 weeks with program entrance date in August each year.

-- Application Deadline: March 31st
+- Application Deadline: February of each year.

-- Location: Baylor University Medical Center
+- Location: Baylor University Medical Center – Dallas.

 - Salary: Residents will receive a salary as an employee of Baylor Scott & White Institute for Rehabilitation Hospital Division equivalent to new graduate physical therapists.

 - Caseload: Consists of patients requiring hospitalization for acute medical conditions in the hospital service lines of Medical/Surgical, Neurological, Orthopedic, Oncology and Cardiopulmonary.
 Your caseload is adapted for mentoring.